 - Additional Information

 2015 May:TOSCA Simple Profile in YAML Version 1.0 Committee Specification Draft 03 has been published by the TC.
-Progress continues on this new language rendering.
-The final version will align with TOSCA v1.1, currently in development.
+Progress continues on this new profile (see our plans for 2015 below for more details).

 The TOSCA TC continues to make excellent progress developing the next major iteration of the TOSCA specification, which is expected to be available as a Candidate OASIS Standard during the first half of calendar 2015.
 Starting in 2014, responding to feedback from the open source community and other implementers, the TOSCA TC started work on the next release of TOSCA with the TOSCA Simple Profile for YAML.
 The TOSCA TC has also formed dedicated workgroups in support of significant use cases, which are highlighted below.